-Donald Trump Has A ‘Gross’ Handshake According To Kathleen Turner
+Donald Trump Has A ‘Gross’ Handshake, According To Kathleen Turner

-Kathleen Turner — perhaps most famous for her performances in 1980s film fare such as Body Heat, Romancing the Stone, and finally Peggy Sue Got Married opposite Nicolas Cage — revealed in a recent interview with Vulture that she found Donald Trump’s signature handshake to be “gross”.
+Kathleen Turner — perhaps most famous for her performances in 1980s film fare such as Body Heat, Romancing the Stone, and finally Peggy Sue Got Married opposite Nicolas Cage — revealed in a recent interview with Vulture that she found Donald Trump’s signature handshake to be “gross.”

-Going on to describe the President’s handshake in great detail, Turner says of Trump’s famous greeting that it’s part and parcel of an attempted bit of physical escalation, and in some cases, straight up seduction.
+Going on to describe the president’s handshake in great detail, Turner says of Trump’s famous greeting that it’s part and parcel of an attempted bit of physical escalation, and in some cases, straight-up seduction.

 “He goes to shake your hand and with his index finger kind of rubs the inside of your wrist.
 He’s trying to do some kind of seductive intimacy move.
 You pull your hand away and go yuck.”

 It’s not the first time that Kathleen Turner has turned on Donald Trump, a bit of friction produced by clashing political stances and ideologies.
-In a piece published last year by the New York Daily News, Turner shares a bit of reverie over her 2008 memoir which contains the statement that she regrets not punching former congressman Strom Thurmond in the face years ago, and that the man atop her current hit list would absolutely be the sitting President.
+In a piece published last year by the New York Daily News, Turner shares a bit of reverie over her 2008 memoir which contains the statement that she regrets not punching former Congressman Strom Thurmond in the face years ago and that the man atop her current hit list would absolutely be the sitting president.

-The article from the New York Daily News goes on to claim that Turner had researched the potential fallout from punching Donald Trump and had decided it may not be the wisest move in terms of legality or in terms of professional integrity,
+The article from the New York Daily News goes on to claim that Turner had researched the potential fallout from punching Donald Trump and had decided it may not be the wisest move in terms of legality or in terms of professional integrity.

 “Well, let’s just suggest — I’ve looked up what certain jail times would be for different actions.
 Ok?”
 Turner said before backing away from the possibility.